-The “yoga” derived from the Sanskrit root ‘yuj’.
+The “yoga” is derived from the Sanskrit root ‘yuj’.
 It means ‘to join’ or ‘to unite’.
-Originally, yoga practiced in ancient India – the word first found in early scripts dating back to 1500 BC or earlier!
+Originally, yoga was practiced in ancient India – the word was first found in early scripts dating back to 1500 BC or earlier!

 Over the years (thousands in origin), styles/types of yoga diverged from the original to form their own disciplines (some of which we still practice today).

 Although there may be subtle differences between the sub-categories of yoga, they all draw from the core teachings of “solidarity.”
 This solidarity can be within you (mind and body), but can also represent the community around you.